-Most vendor companies are wary of using the 1099 model.
-The IRS can review your situation after the fact and decide you were really an employee and get the vendor company for past payroll taxes and massive penalties.
-Therefore, to limit their exposure, most companies prefer either W-2 or Corp-to-Corp relationships these days.
+Many vendor companies are wary of using the 1099 model.
+The IRS can review your situation after the fact and decide you were really an employee and get the company for past payroll taxes and massive penalties.
+Therefore, to limit their exposure, most companies prefer either W-2 or Corp-to-Corp relationships.

 As far as taxes go, you should receive a 1099-MISC from your vendor company indicating the payments made to you for the calendar year.
 They report this amount both to you and the IRS.
 You report the income and deduct expenses that are directly related to the business on Schedule C. The net income from your business will flow through to your 1040, line 12 and you will pay tax on the net income at your personal marginal tax rate.
 The IRS will match the total income you report on your Schedule C to the total of all 1099s you receive.

 NOTE: Any profit on earned income that accumulates in your business is also subject to self-employment taxes (social security, Medicare).
 This is true of partnerships and LLCs, too.
 Only corporations are not subject to this tax on accumulated earnings.

 Pros: Easy to get started and discontinue when your contract ends, Losses might be used to offset other income , Small business retirement plans offer the opportunity to defer more current income than traditional IRAs, you may be eligible to take the Home Office Deduction.